What is the WordPress White Screen of Death & How to Fix It?

 WordPress White Screen of Death

-“The WordPress White Screen of Death” in Google Chrome
+“The WordPress White Screen of Death”

 It’s simply a plain white screen, as you can see.
 There are no significant errors or warnings in it.
 PHP code issues or memory limit exhaustion are the two primary root causes of this issue.
 Generally, “The WordPress White Screen of Death issue” has many different causes besides these possibilities.